jina-ai/executors/jinahub/indexers/searcher/compound/FaissLMDBSearcher/README.md

-# ✨ NumpyLMDBSearcher
+# ✨ FaissLMDBSearcher

-**NumpyLMDBSearcher** is a compound Searcher Executor for Jina, made up of [NumpySearcher](../../NumpySearcher) for performing similarity search on the embeddings, and of [FileSearcher](../../keyvalue/FileSearcher) for retrieving the metadata of the Documents.
+**FaissLMDBSearcher** is a compound Searcher Executor for Jina, made up of [FaissSearcher](../../FaissSearcher) for performing similarity search on the embeddings, and of [FileSearcher](../../keyvalue/FileSearcher) for retrieving the metadata of the Documents.

 **Table of Contents**